 Middle East And Africa Omega-3 Products Market Analysis by Mordor Intelligence

-The Middle East and Africa Omega-3 products market was valued at USD 568.76 million in 2025 and is estimated to grow from USD 603.56 million in 2026 to reach USD 954.12 million by 2031, registering a compound annual growth rate (CAGR) of 9.59% during 2026-2031.
+The Middle East and Africa Omega-3 products market size was valued at USD 568.76 million in 2025 and is estimated to grow from USD 603.56 million in 2026 to reach USD 954.12 million by 2031, registering a compound annual growth rate (CAGR) of 9.59% during 2026-2031.
 The Middle East and Africa omega-3 products market is driven by increasing awareness of preventive healthcare and the recognized benefits of fatty acids for heart, brain, and eye health.
 This has led to a shift toward regular supplement consumption instead of occasional use.
 The growing prevalence of lifestyle-related conditions, including cardiovascular diseases and metabolic disorders, has prompted healthcare professionals to recommend omega-3 capsules as part of daily nutritional support.
 According to data published by the United Nations Development Programme in February 2023, cardiovascular diseases account for 34% of all deaths in the United Arab Emirates[1]Source: United Nations Development Programme, “THE CASE FOR INVESTMENT IN PREVENTION AND CONTROL OF NON-COMMUNICABLE DISEASES IN THE UNITED ARAB EMIRATES ,” undp.org.

 Key Report Takeaways